JosipBaketaric/SSRS---expand-column-when-hiding-another-one-/README.md

 **REQUST**: Hide the column in the tablix depending on the parameter.

-**PROBLEM**: Title, header footer and other elements are not alligned when column is hidden.
+**PROBLEM**: Title, header, footer and other elements are not alligned with the tablix when column is hidden.

 **SOLUTION**: